List of Katy Perry records and achievements: Miscellaneous

 In its opening weekend in July 2012, Perry's documentary concert film Katy Perry: Part of Me grossed $7,138,266 in 2,730 theaters in the United States and Canada, ranking eighth at the box office.
 The film has grossed $25,326,071 in the United States and Canada as well as $7,400,885 in other territories, totaling $32,726,956 worldwide.
 Within the United States, it is the seventh highest-grossing documentary and the fifth highest-grossing music concert film of all time.
 In September of that year, the DVD for Katy Perry: Part of Me was released, selling 140,342 copies and generating a profit of $1.985 million within the first month in the United States.
 Moreover, the 3D Blu-ray sold over 40,000 copies within two weeks of release.

 In 2014, HuffPost Canada reported that Perry earned 24.7 million Facebook likes, 27 million Twitter followers, 9.5 million Instagram followers, and three billion YouTube views, making her the most prominent social media user at that time.
-As of October 2025, she ranked third among the most followed musicians on X with over 104 million followers, and ranked 22nd among the most followed Instagram users with more than 205 million followers.
-Overall, Perry was the sixth most followed musician on social media with a combined total of over 377 million followers across Facebook, Instagram, and X.
+As of January 2026, she ranked third among the most followed musicians on X with over 85 million followers, and ranked 22nd among the most followed Instagram users with more than 205 million followers.
+Overall, Perry was the sixth most followed musician on social media with a combined total of over 357 million followers across Facebook, Instagram, and X. In 2025, she was ranked the 11th most famous pop artist by YouGov during the fourth quarter of the year.

-Perry was the seventh most searched person in 2011 on Bing and the second most searched musician.
-The following year, she ranked sixth as the most searched person, third among musicians, and "Part of Me" was the 10th most searched song of that year.
-In 2013, she was the ninth most searched musician on Bing.

-In 2010, Perry was listed on Google's Year in Search as the second most searched person of the year.
-In 2012, she ranked tenth for most Googled images.
-The subsequent year, she was the seventh most Googled celebrity and the ninth among musicians in the United States.
-Additionally, "Roar" was Australia's fifth most Googled song and the sixth most Googled song lyrics of 2013.

-In 2014, Perry was the most-Shazamed female artist in the United States.
-During the Super Bowl XLIX halftime show, her live performance of "Firework" was the most-Shazamed song of the show and the overall game.
-On the same month, the singer's live performance of "By the Grace of God" during the 57th Annual Grammy Awards, was the second most-Shazamed song of the ceremony.

-Perry was the second most searched celebrity on Yahoo! in 2011, behind Kim Kardashian.
-She also ranked fourth among overall searches.
-In 2014, Perry was the seventh most-searched artist on Ticketmaster.